tmplx

 Placing expressions anywhere else causes a parsing error.

 tmplx converts expression results to strings using fmt.Sprint.
-The difference is that in text nodes the output is HTML-escaped to prevent cross-site scripting (XSS) attacks.
+The output is HTML-escaped in both text nodes and attribute values to prevent cross-site scripting (XSS)—an interpolated value cannot inject markup or break out of its attribute.

 Expressions run on the server every time the page loads or a component re-renders after an event.
 Avoid side effects in expressions, such as database queries or heavy computations, because they execute on every render.